eclipse-ibeji/freyja/docs/external-libs.md

 `FREYJA_MAPPING_CLIENT_PKG_CONFIG`|The package config for the mapping client.
 This string should be a valid toml item and will be used as the value for the package name key in the dependencies table.
 `FREYJA_MAPPING_CLIENT_STRUCT`|The struct to use as the implementation of the mapping client.
 This value will be used as part of a use statement in the generated `lib.rs` and should include the crate name.

 For samples of these values, see `tools/freyja-build.env`, which is configured to use the in-memory mocks by default.
-These environment variables are passed to `cargo make` with the `--env-file` argument.
-To configure your own environment, copy the `tools/freyja-build.env` file, modify the values as appropriate, and use it for your `cargo make` commands.
+This file is set as the default for these environment variables, but overrides can be passed to `cargo make` with the `--env-file` argument.
+To configure your own environment, copy the `tools/freyja-build.env` file, modify the values as appropriate, and use your env file for your `cargo make` commands as shown in the [Build with custom dependencies](#with-custom-dependencies) section.

-The dependency generator is configured as a dependency for all of the `cargo make` tasks in this project, though it can also be run manually if necessary.
-Since the dependency generator relies on the environment set up by `cargo make` it must be executed with the `cargo make --env-file=/path/to/your/env/file freyja-depgen` command.

 ## Build

 ### With default dependencies

-To get started quickly with default in-memory mocks, run
+To get started quickly with default build configuration, run

 ```shell
 cargo make build
 ```

-This will use the default environment variables defined in `tools/freyja-build.env`, which specify the in-memory mocks
+This will use the default environment variables defined in `tools/freyja-build.env`, which specify the in-memory mocks.

 ### With custom dependencies